Laurède

 Laurède (/fr/; Laureda) is a commune in the Landes department in Nouvelle-Aquitaine in south-western France.

 Geography

-（） covers an area of and is located in the Landes department of the Nouvelle Aquitaine region in southwestern France.
+Laurède covers an area of and is located in the Landes department of the Nouvelle Aquitaine region in southwestern France.
 It is the second largest province in mainland France, starting from Gironde department in the north, facing the Atlantic Ocean in the west, extending to Pyr é n é s department in the south, bordering Ger é s department in the east, and Lot et Garonne department in the northeast.

 The municipalities (or old municipalities, urban areas) bordering Lorede include: Guts, Lurcon, Migron, and Poyane.